jjimen30/ASCIITable/README.md

 ## About

 An API to easily generate CLI tables.
 I created this library to save time when working on CS class assignements, it is also a great tool for debugging.
-No tricky syntax, no clever notation, just a simple table making library.

 ## How To Use